 Lotus Temple is located at Bahapur (Kalkaji, Delhi) and the nearest metro station to Lotus temple is Kalkaji Metro Station which is around 500 m and Nehru Place metro station which is around 1 km.

 Lotus Temple opens from 9:00 AM to 6:00 PM (Tuesday to Sunday) and closed on Monday.
+(Is there any entry fee for Lotus Temple?)
 Entry in Lotus Temple is free for all.

 Lotus Temple or Bahai temple is based on the Bahá’í Faith, a Persian religion founded by Bahá’u’lláh in 1863.
 According to the Bahai belief, the teachings state that devotion lies in embracing the unity of religion, mankind, and the presence of the omnipotent and omnipresent power above all.